 Apply an antibacterial ointment, such as Neosporin or Bacitracin, to cover the entire area of the blister burn.
 Use enough to keep the burn moist before bandaging because burns will heal more quickly and with less potential for scarring in a moist, sterile environment.
 Use a porous adhesive bandage to cover the blister burn and ointment.

-Change the bandage daily or any time it becomes wet, dirty or fails to adhere to the skin.
-After removing the old bandage, clean the area gently with mild soap and water.
-Apply antibacterial ointment if the blister has ruptured.
-Cover the blister burn with a fresh bandage.
-Continue to change the bandage daily until the area heals, which usually occurs within 2 weeks.
+Change your bandage after 24 hours, or any time that the bandage becomes wet, dirty or fails to adhere to the skin.
+Apply more antibacterial ointment before covering the blister burn with a fresh dressing.
+Continue to change the bandage and apply ointment daily.

 Relieve discomfort or pain by draining the blister burn if necessary.
 Allow a few days for the blister burn to heal before doing so.
 Remove the bandage and wash the area with soap and water.
 Apply rubbing alcohol to sterile gauze and lightly swab the blister burn.
 Sterilize a small sewing needle with the alcohol, then make one or two small punctures toward the edge of the blister--just enough to let it drain--keeping the majority of the blistered skin intact.
 When the fluid has drained, clean the blister burn once again, re-apply fresh ointment and bandage.

 Cut away dead skin when it begins to form on the blister burn, generally after three or four days, according to Mayo Clinic.com.
 Dip the blades of small grooming scissors in rubbing alcohol to sterilize them before making an incision.
 When you see new, pink skin beneath the dead skin, you can remove the bandage from your healed blister burn.